rikoz/simplepay-wordpress/readme.txt

 * Quick installation and setup.
 * Easily take payment for a service from your site via SimplePay.
-* Complete support for woocommerce e-commerce plugin
+* Support for woocommerce e-commerce plugin (https://www.woothemes.com/woocommerce/)
+* Support for Give plugin (https://givewp.com/)
 * Create buy buttons for your products or services on the fly and embed it anywhere on your site using a user-friendly shortcode.
 * Accept donation on your WordPress site for a cause.
 * View purchase orders form buy buttons on your WordPress admin dashboard.